jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 ## Releasing the Next Cohort Curriculum to the Team

 It is usually a good idea to release the next cohort Curriculum for a/A Open to your Jr. TA's at least a week before the cohort begins.
 Instructions for doing this are located at this [Confluence Link][release-curriculum].
 This will allow time for everyone to review what has been released and find mistakes that require hot fixes before start of the next curriculum.
-Students can also enroll themselves in the curriculum using the [Curriculum Management Tool][curriculum-management-tool]

 ## Assessments